urielortega/hot-prospects/README.md

 ## Features
 - Generates a QR code with attendee details.
 - Scans QR codes of others to add them as potential leads.
-- Saves QR code images using `UIImageWriteToSavedPhotosAlbum`.
+- Saves images using `UIImageWriteToSavedPhotosAlbum`.
 - Uses `CoreImage` for QR code generation.

 ## Topics Covered